Community searches for Fruitland boy still missing after two days

 Some businesses like Idaho Pizza Company even closed on Thursday afternoon to join the search.

-"He’s an amazing little boy, your typical little 5-year-old, very curious, inquisitive, a fun loving dude," Jen Smith Newman said.

-She just saw Michael on Monday night.
-She's a neighbor with he and his family.
+"He’s an amazing little boy, your typical little 5-year-old, very curious, inquisitive, a fun-loving dude," Jen Smith Newman said, a neighbor of Michael and his family.

 "He wants the community to know that they are so very grateful for everybody coming out and mining these streets and looking for Monkey.
 The show from this community has been so amazing, there’s so much gratitude and thankfulness from the family and they wanted it to be known."

-All this as the family is still waiting hoping for answers as to what happened to their little boy.
+All this is happening while the family still waits and hopes for answers as to what happened to their little boy.

 Huff said they are thankful to the community and the support.
 This is an ongoing investigation, so he couldn’t talk about specific details about this case.
 But he added another search is scheduled for Friday.